-A teacher must receive at least a 3.0 or "proficient" score in all eight dimensions of Domains 2 & 3 from the pre-planned 45-minute observation and yearly summative to be eligible for designation.
-The sub-parts in each dimension of Domains 2 & 3 may fall below "proficient", as long as, a 3.0 is achieved on the average Dimension score.
+A teacher must receive at least a 3.0 or "proficient" score in all eight dimensions of Domains 2 & 3 from the pre-scheduled 45-minute observation and un-scheduled 45-minute observation to be eligible for designation.
+The sub-parts in each dimension of Domains 2 & 3 may fall below "proficient", as long as a 3.0 is achieved on the average Dimension score.

-The overall T-TESS Composite Score will be determined by adding up the Summative average scores in all eight Dimensions of Domains 2 & 3.
-Since each of the eight dimensions have a maximum value of 5 points ("distinguished"), a maximum of 40 points can be earned for the T-TESS Composite Score.
+The overall T-TESS Composite Score will be determined by adding up the average scores in all eight Dimensions of Domains 2 & 3.
+Since each of the eight dimensions has a maximum value of 5 points ("distinguished"), a maximum of 40 points can be earned for the T-TESS Composite Score.